moorepants/learn-multibody-dynamics/lagrange.rst

    def quadraticform(I, v):
        return v.dot(I.dot(v))

-We can then go on to define the relevant variables, constants and frames:
+The next step is to define the relevant variables, constants and frames:

 .. jupyter-execute::